centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-cisco-firepower-fmc-restapi.md

 * Add a new Host and apply the *Net-Cisco-Firepower-Fmc-Restapi-custom* Host Template

-> Once the template applied, some Macros have to be configured:
+> Once the Template applied, some Macros have to be configured:

 | Mandatory | Name               | Description                                                                |
 | :-------- | :----------------- | :------------------------------------------------------------------------- |